These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 Secretary (true bottom level?)

 Here’s my point, every organization has a flow chart with many levels, many responsibilities, and many different pay scales.
-There are always more people at the lower levels than the top levels.
+There are always more people at the lower levels than the top levels and their income reflects their position.All organizational charts are structured the same as #networkmarketing.
+The people at the top have performed the most and thus, are paid the most.
+Why would it be different for this industry?
+Click To Tweet

-The model works from a profitability standpoint, so the industry isn’t going anywhere.
+The model works from a profitability standpoint, that’s why all organizations basically look like a pyramid, so the multi-level marketing industry isn’t going anywhere.

 2) The Industry is Positioned for Exceptional Worldwide Growth

-There’s been a surge of interest lately in the network marketing and direct sales as a viable option for making extra income or replacing income.
+There’s been a surge of interest lately in network marketing and direct sales as a viable option for making extra income or replacing income, mostly because the world has changed and you can build a successful organization without solely relying on your friends and family.

 Social Media & Technology are Increasing Reach Exponentially